How to find your purpose in life

 “My purpose is to create [my ideal world], by using my [best qualities], [in the way I most love using them].”

 Play with the wording until you find something that feels right for now.
-And remember that it doesn’t have to be perfect: you can always adapt or improve the wording as you move forward and gain a deeper understanding.
+And remember that it doesn’t have to be perfect: you can always adapt or improve the wording as you move forward and understand yourself more deeply.

 There might be a thousand ways you could put this into practice.
-You might find that even actions as simple as buying food or toothpaste can be done in ways that align with your purpose or go against your purpose.
+You might find that even actions as simple as buying toothpaste or food can be done in ways that either align with your purpose or go against it.

 So your purpose doesn’t necessarily involve just one thing.
-And your description of it is just a tool, a reminder: something that enables you to stay on track with what matters most to you while you adapt to a changing world, learning and growing as you go.
+And the way you describe it is just a tool, a reminder: something that enables you to begin, then stay on track while you adapt to a changing world, learning and growing as you go.

 (The book contains other tools that will bring you deeper insights into your Purpose, but this post is a good starting point.)